Company management teams tend to be cautious about involving external specialists, for fear of possible confidential information leaks.

 For a company providing such services, this work is no less than a means of survival.
 That is, its presence and competitiveness on the market depends on the quality of the services it provides.
-This is the reason why such companies have a very responsible approach to selecting their personnel.
-The engineers whose job it is to work with customers are not only required to have a very high level of technical expertise (guaranteed by the technology providers) but must also to be able to observe discipline and the norms of corporate ethics.
+This is a reason why such companies have a very responsible approach to selecting their personnel.
+The engineers whose job it is to work with customers are not only required to have a very high level of technical expertise (guaranteed by the technology providers) but must also be able to observe discipline and the norms of corporate ethics.

-|01||Copyright agreement on the transfer of sole rights to codes and graphic designs|
+|01||Copyright agreement on the transfer of sole rights to codes and graphic designs.|

-|02||Registration of copyright on software|
+|02||Registration of copyright for the software.|

-|03||Signing non-disclosure agreement on confidentiality and information protection|
+|03||Signing a non-disclosure agreement on confidentiality and information protection.|

-|04||Virtual private networking setup|
+|04||Virtual private networking setup.|